Lezalith/RenPy-Discord-Presence/README.md

 define rich_presence.application_id = "10208ABCDEFGHIJ2795"
 ```

 `initial_state` takes a dictionary.
-Keys are **strings** of properties corresponding to presence elements (listed below), and values are their values.
+Keys are **strings** of properties corresponding to [presence elements](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal#basic-rich-presence-elements), and values are their values.

 This is the state shown in the presence anytime the game launches and/or enters the main menu.
 ```py